Regulation of Care

 (b) taking

-reasonable steps to identify risk of abuse and prevent its occurrence;
+reasonable steps to identify risk of harm or abuse and prevent its occurrence;

 (c) responding